lil-lab/bandit-qa/README.md

 ??? means the path to file needed by the argument.
 Please read the argparse code at the bottom of train.py to understand what arguments you could further configure.

+To obtain a model initially trained on some supervised data, you are welcome to 1) use training scripts in [SpanBERT repo](https://github.com/facebookresearch/SpanBERT) on SQuAD and MRQA datasets, or 2) configure train.py in this repo.

 ## Citation
 ```